 - Medical Emergencies – Working Maydays in Small Boats Far Offshore

 - Extensive Southern Ocean Sail Experience including Antarctica & Cape Horn

 - Experienced on Square Riggers, Multihull Yachts & Monohulls

 - Certified Assessors & Workplace Trainers and AYF Sea Survival Instructors

 What do I bring?

-Bring Blue Book RRS 2005-2008 (important), log book (if you have one), change of clothes wet drill (jeans & jumper/overalls), Offshore wet weather gear including sea boots (if you have them), PFD 1 life jacket with crutch strap (these can be hired ), Safety harness with crutch strap and tether, Sun protection, Footwear (closed) for flare drills (deck shoes or sea boots – NO sandals or thongs), Sailing gloves, YA Silver Card Membership Number, note pad and biro, clipboard.
+RYA log book (if you have one), change of clothes wet drill (jeans & jumper/overalls), Offshore wet weather gear including sea boots (if you have them), PFD 1 life jacket with crutch strap (these can be hired ), Safety harness with crutch strap and tether, Sun protection, Footwear (closed) for flare drills (deck shoes or sea boots – NO sandals or thongs), Sailing gloves, note pad and biro, clipboard.